JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf)

 ## Release notes
+* Version 5.1.9 - 08 May 2022
+    * Added latency to the timesync calculation
+    * Small fix for exception in socket close handling

 * Version 5.1.8 - 01 May 2022
     * Cleanup socket code, fixed an issue which could cause connections to never reconnect when connection was lost
     * Added support for sending requests which expect an empty response